-Former Representative Anthony Weiner Officially Labelled Level One Sex Offender
+Former Representative Anthony Weiner Officially Labeled Level One Sex Offender

 While his sex offender status will stay with him for some time, Anthony will only have to register as a level one offender for the next 20 years.
 More serious offenders (e.g. level three) are labeled for life, and law enforcement must keep tabs on and report their address at all times.
 As reported by NBC News, Weiner’s personal information won’t be listed on New York’s sex offender registry, though it will be made available via a toll-free number.

 After serving a reduced sentence in prison, Anthony was transferred to a halfway house, where he will reside until May 14.
 After he moves out, he will remain under court supervision for three more years.
-During his sentencing in 2017, Anthony Weiner appeared wept in court and referred to himself as a sick man.
+During his sentencing in 2017, Anthony Weiner wept in court and referred to himself as a sick man.
 While he had to pay a $10,000 fine, it is not known if he underwent counseling or therapy to address his behavior.